Perfect Tooth Restoration

 to schedule an initial consultation & exam.

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
-Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.
+Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and most importantly, what you want to achieve so we can help you get there.

 Frequently Asked Questions

-Whether a crown is needed after a root canal largely depends on the tooth’s position in the mouth.
-Teeth situated at the back, like molars and premolars, play a significant role in chewing and frequently benefit from crowns to enhance their durability and safeguard them.
-Conversely, incisors or canines, which serve different functions and aren’t extensively used for chewing, may not always require crowns.
+The need for a crown after a root canal mainly depends on the tooth’s position in your mouth.
+Teeth at the back, such as molars and premolars, are vital for chewing and often require crowns to enhance strength and provide protection.
+In contrast, teeth like incisors and canines, which aren’t used as frequently for chewing, may not necessarily need crowns.

 Dr. Habib

-Your Dental Crowns Dentist
+Your Dental Crowns Dentist, BDS.
+DDS.
+FICOI.
+FAGD

 At T-Dot Dental, Dr. Habib offers complete services including restorative dentistry, oral surgery, impacted wisdom tooth removal, dental implants, cosmetic dentistry and periodontal surgeries.
 He is also certified to provide a wide range of sedation options for your comfort.